Jacobisagit/Summative-/README.md

 ## Introduction
-_For my summative i have decided to present my best workings over the first term, the topics I am focusing on are from Eye bombing, One tweet, Union hack and code in your plate._
+_For my summative i have decided to present my best workings over the first term, the topics I am focusing on are from Eye bombing, One tweet, Union hack and code in your plate, I will run through my workings and discuss my favourite pieces._

 ## Projects

 ### Eye Bombing
 - [Eye bombing](https://spark.adobe.com/#design/page/f24e1fa1-0f0c-42b4-b272-24f17132154f)

 - For my Eye Bombing project I focused on visually capturing proximity and continuation within a home, using the buildings structures and fittings.
-As well as house hold objects and items in their natural positioning to produce relevant imagery.
+As well as house hold objects and items in their natural positioning to produce relevant imagery.-

 ### One tweet